 What Are Damages in a Personal Injury Claim?

 Damages are an essential aspect of a personal injury claim and refer to the losses suffered by the plaintiff due to the incident.
-These can include:
+These can include:- Medical bills, including current and future expenses related to treatment, rehabilitation, and medication

 - Lost wages due to time off work for recovery or ongoing medical appointments